 In use, our reviews found it kept cool during hot nights, felt supportive whether back- or side-sleeping, and was generally low on motion transfer.
 All of this doesn't come cheap, but neither is it super-expensive – and there are fairly regular offers to take the price down (check out the current DreamCloud deals to start with).
 Plus it comes with a generous one-year trial and a lifetime guarantee against damage from normal use, which shows just how much confidence DreamCloud has in this premium quality mattress.
 For more info, head to our DreamCloud mattress review.

 One of the pioneers of the bed in a box mattress, Leesa has now ceased operations in the UK, but for those on the other side of the Atlantic, its Original Mattress offers a lovely mixture of softness and support.
 Constructed from three layers proprietary foam, memory foam, and high-density poly foam, with a thick polyester cover, this medium firm mattress never gives you that sinking feeling that have historically plagued memory foam products.
 And our reviewers found the cooling layer at the top really did make a difference to guarding against overheating.
 For a mattress, it boasts a pretty stylish design too.
-The only real downside we can point to is that it can smell a little for the first week or so (head to our Leesa mattress review for more info).
+The only real downside we can point to is that it's not the thickest and can smell a little for the first week or so (head to our Leesa mattress review for more info).

 Overall, there's nothing revolutionary about this bed in a box mattress.
 But it is solidly constructed and gives a good sleeping experience, so what more could you really ask for?
 And the best news is that you can knock the price down with a Leesa mattress discount code or deal.

-What is a bed in a box?
+What is a bed in a box mattress?

 A bed in a box is a vacuumed-packed mattress that you order online – yes, despite the name, it's not actually a full bed, but just the mattress.
 It arrives at your door rolled up in a small, conveniently sized box (or sometimes just a heavy-duty plastic bag), and expands back into its original shape once opened.